 CfM approaches legislative action with the understanding that few issues can be resolved or goals accomplished in the span of one legislative session.
-Cfm shares information and strategy with each other and with the community in order to achieve both long-term, big-picture goals as well as to be responsive to issues as they arise.
+CfM shares information and strategy internally and with the community in order to achieve both long-term, big-picture goals as well as to be responsive to issues as they arise.

 Scroll down to see CfM’s Legislative Priorities from past years.

 2018 Legislative Priorities

 During the 2018 Maryland General Assembly Session, CfM will strongly advocate for State resources that address the needs facing our community.
 The County’s increasingly complex challenges call for the State to address many of the growing educational and economic disparities facing Montgomery County.
 We will leverage the diversity of our membership to illustrate to the Maryland General Assembly that Montgomery County has a great and growing need for increased investment from the State and to address issues that affect every resident in Maryland.

 CfM will focus on achieving our goals based on the following:

 Invest in our future.
 Best in class higher education institutions, apprenticeship programs, and initiatives that clear the way for businesses to thrive will be the key to ensuring we remain the economic powerhouse of Maryland for decades to come.

 Improve the County’s transportation infrastructure.
 Montgomery County needs to expand a variety of transportation options and secure investments in our current infrastructure.

 Proactively address County and State-wide economic insecurity, which is the root of many social and economic justice issues.